 Heroin users like this drug because the effects usually last for many hours.
 Nevertheless, heroin is highly addictive, and users tend to get hooked quite quickly.
 The short-term effects of heroin include a feeling of warmth and relaxation, but there are many serious long-term consequences.

 As the person becomes addicted, he or she may be able to think of nothing but their next fix.
 Most addicts get to a point where they do not care about sharing needles if it means getting the drug they need; this puts them at risk of health issues such as hepatitis C and even HIV.
 Other problems include the risk of an overdose and the possible consequential coma or death.

 Treatment for heroin addiction includes detox, rehabilitation, and the methadone programme.

-There are some people who use inhalants to achieve feelings of intoxication.
+Some people use inhalants to achieve intoxication.
 These can include many household products such as furniture polish, air freshener, nail varnish remover, and so on.
 Users typically spray the vapour onto a sleeve or other fabric and then hold this over their nose and mouth before inhaling.